Genome architecture mapping: Calculating chromatin compaction

-The GAMtools command gamtools compaction can be used to calculate an estimation of chromatin compaction.
+The GAMtools command compaction can be used to calculate an estimation of chromatin compaction.
 Compaction is a value assigned to a gene that represents how large the gene is.
 The level of compaction is inversely proportional to the locus volume.
 Genomic loci with a low volume are said to have a high level of compaction, and loci with a high volume have a low level of compaction.
 As shown in the figure, loci with a low compaction level are expected to be intersected more often by the cryosection slices.
 GAMtools uses this information to assign a compaction value to each locus based on its detection frequency across many nuclear profiles.
 The compaction rate of these loci is not static, and will continually change throughout the life of the cell.
 Genomic loci are thought to be de-compacted when that gene is active.
 This allows a researcher to make assumptions about which genes are currently active in a cell, using the results of the GAMtools data.
 A locus with low compaction is also thought to be related to transcriptional activity.
 The time-complexity of the compaction command is O(m × n), where m is the number of genomic windows, and n is the number of nuclear profiles.

+The GAMtools command for this step is: